kennedycmr/kennedycmr.github.io/_posts/2020-11-25-initial-post.markdown

 date:   2020-11-25 21:02:00 -0500
 categories: jekyll update
 ---
-This is the first post I am making here to see how this all works.
+This is the first post I am making here to keep track of basic formatting examples as a cheatsheet for future posts.

+# Heading level 1
+## Heading level 2
+### Heading level 3

+- Bullet point list item.
+- Bullet point list item.
-- Does this work as a bullet point list item?
+- Bullet point list item.

-# Does this work as a heading?
+1. 1st numerical list item.
+2. 2nd numerical list item.

-1. Does this work as a numerical list item?
+1. 3rd numerical list item.

-2. Does this continue the numbers?
-1. How about now?
+## Example code highlighting
 {% highlight bash %}
 for i in $VALUE; do
   echo $i
   D=$i
 done
 {% endhighlight %}

+This is an example of a paragraph of text.
+Nothing special about this.
+Will try and seperate from the next paragraph using multiple spaces.

+This is another paragraph.
+This shows how to do the paragraph spacing by adding multiple (2) spaces after the end of the first paragraph.